DC801/BM-Badge/SD_Card/MAGE/README.md

 You will need to make tileset JSON files in Tiled for dialog box skin(s) and entity talk portraits, too.

-Other than making sure the tiles are the right size, these files require no preparation.
+Other than making sure the tiles are the right size, these files require no additional preparation.

 Put dialogSkin files in `tilesets/` and entity portraits in `entities/`.